 Boycott Israeli Goods & Services

 Individual consumers can show their opposition to Israel’s Apartheid policies against the Palestinian people and violations of international law by participating in a consumer boycott of Israeli goods and services.
 A boycott can also put pressure on companies whose exports are linked to some of the most evident aspects of the Israeli occupation and apartheid.

 The Israeli barcode starts with the numbers 729.
 However, it doesn’t necessarily appear on all Israeli products so be sure to always check the label for country of origin.

 Jaffa oranges were famous for centuries before Israelis successfully colonised the Palestinian name along with the city of Yafa.
 The Israeli agricultural companies Mehadrin (Jaffa) and Carmel-Agrexco export fruit and vegetables for sale to Europe.
 Much of this produce is grown on confiscated Palestinian land in the Jordan Valley.
 Apart from oranges, other examples of fruit exported by these, and other, companies are grapefruits, peppers, avocados, grapes, figs, and passion and sharon fruits.

-Israeli new potatoes are all too often seen in the spring before Irish potatoes are available.
+Israeli new potatoes are often seen in the spring before Irish potatoes are available.
 Carrots are also exported from Israel.

 Tivall is an Israeli company that produces vegetarian foods.

 Herbs, such as basil, dill, tarragon, parsley, sage, rosemary, mint, chives and others are commonly sold.

 These goods are widely available in big chainstores such as Dunnes Stores, Tesco, Marks & Spencer, Supervalu, Superquinn, Aldi and Lidl.

 Most Stanley/Black&Decker Toolboxes and plastic organisers are made in Israel.
 Plastic saw horses are also often available.